10 Differences Between an Advocate And a Lawyer In Kenya

 Advocate And a Lawyer: In Kenya, the terms “advocate” and “lawyer” are often used interchangeably, but they refer to two different roles in the legal profession.

-Here are 10 differences between advocates and lawyers in Kenya:
+Differences between advocates and lawyers

 1. Education and qualifications